ospfranco/ospfranco.github.io/_posts/2026-06-10-store-ssh-keypair-in-a-yubikey.md

 ```

 Then on the GitHub web UI, go to SSH keys and create a new signing SSH key and paste the same public key (`~/.ssh/my-ssh-key.pub`).

+## Your keypair is now portable

+One added benefit of this approach is you can now commit your key pair (`~/.ssh/my-ssh-key` and `~/.ssh/my-key-pair.pub`) into your dotfiles and just move between machines.
+They "private" file now only points to the YubiKey so there is no need to be paranoid about this files